If you're thinking about starting an LLC in Oregon, it's essential to understand the process and all of its implications.

-Yes, you can file for an LLC without anyone's help.
+Yes, you can file for an LLC without anyone's help, even as a foreign LLC.
 But before you do so, be sure to read through this blog post and examine the advantages and disadvantages of doing so first.

 How Long Does It Take To Get LLC Approved in Oregon?

 On average, it takes about a month to acquire the necessary documents you need from the Oregon Secretary of State.
 The same goes even when you register as a foreign LLC.

 There is an option for expedited service if needed, which will cost around $200 more and cut your wait time down to only five days.